-Directly imported from Australia and only available at Horizon Farms - the finest 100% grass-fed and grass-finished premium beef available.
-Each mini tenderloin filet roast (also known as filet chateaubriand) weighs around 1kg (2.2lbs.) and is the ideal cut for very special occasions.
+The finest grass-fed and grass-finished premium beef mini tenderloin filet (also known as filet chateaubriand) roast available.
+This is the ideal cut for very special occasions.
 You can either cook it as a whole tenderloin or cut it into smaller filet mignon steaks of preferred thickness.
 The tenderloin is the most tender part of all beef cuts - choose the filet cuts for incredible tenderness.
-Murray Pure quality brings additional flavor and marbling that you would only see in upper range grain-finished beef.
-Of course without the use of growth hormones or antibiotics.
-No GMO feed.
-Sustainably and responsibly raised.
+This premium beef quality brings additional flavor and marbling that you would only see in upper range grain-finished beef.
 For cooking use salt-free butter, sea salt, and freshly ground pepper.
 Although the tenderloin is very forgiving, we recommend cooking slowly to medium-rare.
-Read more about Murray Pure premium grass-fed beef and see the cooking instructions below.
+See the cooking instructions below.

 Shipping & Handling